ncats/gsrs-spring-starter/README.md

   figure out how to make the route patterns for your particular ID type.
 Common ID types are provided for you in the enum `IdHelpers` but it is also possible to make a custom implementation.

+### GsrsRestApiRequestMapping
+GSRS includes custom RequestMapping annotations that will automatically add the `api/v$version/$context` prefixes to controller routes.
+There are annotations for each of the HTTP verbs such as `@GetGsrsRestApiMapping` and `@PostGsrsRestApiMapping` etc.

 ### Indexing
 GSRS can leverage text indexing of entity fields to provide additional search capabilities.
 Three steps are required to add Text Indexing from the GSRS starter: